ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

    3. Click the Launch Application button.

 2. When prompted about running automatic setup, click the Auto setup button.
-3. From the Insights dashboard, click the Beta features button.
+3. From the Insights dashboard, click the **Show beta features** button.

 ## Set up your beta environment by using a Python notebook
 {: #mrm-risk-config-ovr-wos-only-notebook}